Vibeccoding/framework/README.md

-# Cognizant Neuro Transition Platform
+# Cognizant Neuro AI Transition Platform

 A comprehensive web-based platform for managing vendor transitions with AI-powered analytics and real-time collaboration tools.